magento/merchdocs/src/sales-channels/asc/floor-price.md

 The [floor price]({% link sales-channels/asc/floor-price.md %}) settings automatically protect your lowest product price against the intelligent pricing rules.
 This allows the store owner to set a floor (lowest price) for their intelligent pricing rules.
 This means that your products will not be listed below a desired price.

-Floor price attributes are based on the website scope if your Magento store is using website pricing scope.
+Floor price attributes are based on the website scope if your Commerce store is using website pricing scope.
 See [Price Scope]({% link sales-channels/asc/price-scope.md %}).

 Floor price is only used when **Rule Type** is set to `Intelligent repricing rule`.